badair/eraserface/README.md

 # Compatibility

-Eraserface works on GCC 4.9.3+ and Clang 3.8+.
+Eraserface worked at some point on GCC 4.9.3+ and Clang 3.8+, and maybe it still does.
+I need to set up continous integration tests.
 MSVC is not supported, largely (if not entirely) due to name-lookup compiler bugs.

 # [License](LICENSE.md)
 Distributed under the [Boost Software License, Version 1.0](http://boost.org/LICENSE_1_0.txt).